 Finding the Right Payment Gateway

-Doing a simple search will return a number of different payment gateway service providers from all corners of the world, mostly providing credit card processing services to their local clientele or a specific industry.
-Partnering with a merchant services provider that offers the the security and functionality needed to run an online business can save time, money and countless headaches.
+Performing a simple search will return several different payment gateway service providers from all corners of the world; mostly catering to their local clientele or a specific industry.
+Partnering with a merchant services provider that offers the security and functionality needed to run an online business can save time, money and countless headaches.

-The most important function of the payment gateway is to provide a secure link between the customer web browser or mobile devise and the payment processor.
-Working with a payment gateway service provider that is certified as a PCI Compliant service provider is essential for e commerce businesses to maintain their compliance with the card associations.
-Within the PCI Compliance standards there are 4 different levels of security, each level based upon the total number of yearly of transactions handled by the services provider and requiring varying degrees of security assessments on a routine basis.
+The most important function of the payment gateway is to provide a secure link between the customer's web browser or mobile devise and the payment processor.
+Working with a payment gateway service provider that is certified as a PCI Compliant service provider is essential for e-commerce businesses to maintain their compliance with the card associations.
+Within the PCI Compliance standards there are 4 different levels of security, each level based upon the total number of yearly transactions handled by the services provider and requiring varying degrees of security assessments on a routine basis.

 Once a business has determined different PCI Compliant gateways, merchants will want to check into the features and functionality of the gateways to determine the best fit for their needs.
 The simplicity of transaction management through different types of online reporting, the handling of multiple merchant accounts through a single gateway account or maintaining customer records for re-billing can help streamline the management of the business.

 Some of the most popular payment gateways available to e-commerce merchants are: